-Consultee Comment Response Alternatively the developer may wish to submit, for our consideration, further justification in terms of potential receptors (across all EIA topics).
+Consultee Comment Response wish to submit, for our consideration, further justification in terms of potential receptors (across all EIA topics).
 NatureScot, 4 November 2022 The operational effect Cumulative modifications to the wave and tidal regime, & associated impacts to sediment transport is scoped out because there is "no likelihood of local or regional changes in sediment transport regime".
-However, no detail is provided to justify this.
+However no detail is provided to justify this.
 We advise that this effect should be scoped in.
 Alternatively, the developer may wish to submit, for our consideration, further justification in terms of any relevant evidence (observations or modelling results) from nearby and/or analogous offshore wind farms.
-NatureScot, 4 November 2022 We advise that operational effects of existing proposed developments on the wave, tide and sediment transport regime should be explicitly included within the CIA.
-Baseline conditions for Caledonia should be informed by the EIAs of those existing proposed developments, i.e., by conditions before any of the Moray Firth OWFs were constructed.
-Following further consultation and agreement with NatureScot (Table 2-3), the Applicant considers the existing environment to include those Moray Firth OWFs which are constructed at the time of writing this EIAR.
-The CIA is presented in Section 2.8.
+The Applicant agrees to scope these impacts into the EIAR and this is presented in Section 2.7.3.10.
+NatureScot, 4 November 2022 We advise that operational effects of existing projects on the wave, tide and sediment transport regime should be explicitly included within the CIA.
+Baseline conditions for Caledonia should be informed by the EIAs of those existing projects, i.e., by conditions before any of the Moray Firth OWFs were constructed.
+Following further consultation and agreement with NatureScot (see Table 2-3), the Applicant considers the existing environment to include those Moray Firth Offshore Wind Farms which are constructed at the time of writing this EIAR.
+The CIA is presented in Section 2.7.3.10.
 NatureScot, 4 November 2022 We advise there should be further consultation on methods for numerical modelling especially considering the points above, in advance of the application submission.
 This should also cover the definition of the Zone of Influence.
-Further consultation with NatureScot was undertaken on 7 June 2023 (Table 2-3).
-NatureScot, 4 November 2022 We advise that the full range of mitigation techniques and published guidance is considered and discussed in the EIA Report The full range of mitigation options applicable to Marine and Coastal Processes can be found in Section 2.5.6 and Table 2-11.
+Further consultation with NatureScot was undertaken on 7 June 2023 (see Table 2-3).
+NatureScot, 4 November 2022 We advise that the full range of mitigation techniques and published guidance is considered and discussed in the EIA Report The full range of mitigation options applicable to Marine and Coastal Processes can be found in Section 2.5.6 and see Table 2-11.
 The full suite of published guidance can be found in Table 2-1.
 NatureScot, 4 November 2022 We advise that there are unlikely to be any transboundary impacts.
-The Applicant notes NatureScots' consideration of transboundary impacts and
+The Applicant notes NatureScots' consideration of transboundary impacts. in the

-Consultee Comment Response confirms that transboundary impacts have been scoped out.
-Scottish Fishermen's Federation, 30 October 2022 Expect to see an assessment of the loss to fishing of these areas and an assessment of the long-term damage to the seabed of anchors, ropes, chains and scour protection, up to and including decommissioning.
-All of this contributes to a lack of evidence on suspended sediments and impacts on spawning.
-Effects of the Proposed Development (Offshore) upon the seabed, including impacts to suspended sediment concentrations are presented in Section 2.7.1 and Section 2.7.2.
+Consultee Comment Response Applicant explained why transboundary impacts were scoped out in Section 2.10.
+Scottish Fishermen's Federation, 30 October 2022 Expect to see an assessment of the loss to fishing of these areas and an assessment of the long term damage to the seabed of anchors, ropes, chains and scour protection, up to and including decommissioning.
+All of this contributes to a lack of evidence on suspended sediments, and impacts on spawning.
+The effects of Caledonia North's infrastructure upon the seabed, including impacts to suspended sediment concentrations are presented in Section 2.7.1 and Section 2.7.2.